firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-42/2017-04-11-the-hulders-husband-says-dont.md

 “Don’t,” he murmurs, shifting, his mouth the soft red O. His eyes snap open, hands to his throat.
 “Don’t!”

 I do.

-#### About the author

-Kate Lechler's work has appeared in Podcastle, Metaphorosis, and Arsenika, and is forthcoming from Superstition Review.
-She teaches British literature at the University of Mississippi in Oxford, Miss., where she lives with her husband, a dog, a cat, and seven fish.
-When she’s not at school, you can find her sitting on a lawn chair in her carport, writing about genetically-engineered unicorns and dragons.